valeriacaras/ElMaRB-data/README.md

 # Electoral Malpractice, Cyber-security, and Political Consequences in Russia and Beyond Project

 ## Data on cross-regional Electoral Malpractice in Russia

+*Release: 1.3 version*

+*Date: 26 May 2022*

+*Added: Overall numbers of messages in regional media during the electoral campaigns.
+The variables cover periods six months before elections, three months before elections, on the electoral day and one day after, one month after elections*

 *Release: 1.2 version*

 *Date: 21 February 2022*